joelhooks/monorepo.party/src/pages/index.md

 ### [Nx](https://nx.dev/)

-Mx is a full-featured monorepo powerhouse that does a lot more than just running tasks.
+Nx is a full-featured monorepo powerhouse that does a lot more than just running tasks.
 Nx provides a mature tool with powerful code generation, plugins, and other integrations that are very useful.

 ## Monorepo Concept Map